buluma/terraform-github-action/README.md

         uses: buluma/terraform-github-action@0.1.1
 ```

-To use another `action` on a specific terraform directory, change this example to you needs:
+To use another `action` on a specific terraform directory, change this example to your needs:

 ```yaml
 ---